ErikThorsell/erikthorsell.github.io/index.md

 > complete ownership of their services.

 If this sounds intriguing or interesting, checkout my [_work with me_]({{ site.base }}/work-with-me/) page.
-You'll find a little bit more info there, as well as my preferred ways for you to get in touch.
+You'll find more info about me and my company there, as well as my preferred ways for you to get in touch.

 ---

 # Latest blog posts

-{% for post in site.posts limit:3 %}
+{% for post in site.posts limit:5 %}
   <li><a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}